Rduanchen/BBC_Content_Crawler/README.md

 ```

 4. Main functions:

+- `configBBC(config: BBCConfig): void`: Configures the BBC scraper environment.
+  Parameters:

+  - imageResolution: you can use "low", "medium", or "high".
+  - titlePageUrl: the URL of the BBC News title page.
+PLEASE DO NOT SET THIS UNLESS YOU KNOW WHAT YOU'RE DOING.
+  - rootUrl: the root URL of the BBC News website.
+PLEASE DO NOT SET THIS UNLESS YOU KNOW WHAT YOU'RE DOING.

 - `crawler(url: string): Promise<string>`: Fetches the HTML content of a given URL.
 This function returns a promise that resolves to the HTML content as a string.